Fingers By D.I. Jolly

 “I’m sorry doctor, I’ve just, I’ve just got to go home.”

-Dr Franklin rose and followed him, protesting, trying to make him come back and explain what had just happened, but Martin moved like a man possessed out the door, down the street and was gone.
+Dr Franklin rose and followed him, protesting, trying to make him come back and explain what had just happened, but Martin moved like a man possessed out the door and was gone.
 It didn’t take him long to get back to his flat where he immediately threw up from fear, but his resolve stayed strong.
 He rinsed his mouth out, then took two sleeping pills.
 Quickly he filled every bottle and glass he could with water and put them around his bed, then put the pills is easy to reach and closed his eyes.
 It took three days 8 pills and two buckets full of sick, which had turned into a mix of water and blood before he first felt the hand brush against his again.
 Desperately he pushed his mind towards that feeling and tried to grab onto it, but the nightmare would come almost immediately afterwards.
 His hands shook as he threw back 3 more pills and closed his eyes once more.
 This time he was ready and as the fingers slipped between his, he didn’t hold fast, and panic he just closed his hand around them and accepted it.
 Instantly the whole dreamscape changed and he found himself staring at a being of light.
 His body filled with joy, not fear.
 It reached forward and gently took his other hand and a tear slipped from his eye as the smile spread across his face.
 So touched, and so moved by the power of such a simple action.

 When Martin hadn’t turned up for work for a week, phone calls had started being made, and when the policed kicked in his door they found him still in bed, still smiling and with his hands locked together.